-The Rogue Valley Commuter Line (RVCL) also is operated by JCT.
-It makes five trips per day between the cities of Grants Pass, Rogue River, Gold Hill and Medford.
+As mentioned above, the Route 100 is operated by JCT.
+It makes seven trips per day between the cities of Grants Pass, Rogue River, Gold Hill, and Medford.
 The stop in Medford is at the RVTD Front Street Transfer Station.
-Transfers can be made from the RVCL to the JCT or RVTD system for free within 60 minutes of arrival.
-The three services of JCT, RVCL and RVTD effectively connect the entire Rogue Valley from Cave Junction and Wolf Creek all the way to Ashland.
+Transfers can be made for free within 60 minutes of arrival.
+The services of JCT and RVTD effectively connect the entire Rogue Valley from Cave Junction and Wolf Creek all the way to Ashland.